jevpr/Grapple/README.md

 <em>As a content creator, I want to be able to: </em>

-- navigate an intuitive dashboard, so that I can quickly manage me lessons.
+- navigate an intuitive dashboard, so that I can quickly manage my lessons.
 - log in securely so that my content cannot be edited by unauthorized users.
 - create new lessons, so that students have educational material to learn from.
 - format lessons content with headings, tables and lists, so that the material is engaging and readable (using a rich text editor).